 - Employers who take part will need to provide training and support for people to find a permanent job.
 The aim of the scheme is to help improve job prospects and the role will need to reflect this.

-- It is expected that employers will need to prove that these are new roles.
+- Employers will need to prove that these are new roles.
 These should not be replacing any existing jobs or planned vacancies.
 They must also not cause existing employees / contractors to lose their jobs.

 - Consider whether this is a short-term opportunity or whether there is the potential it to become longer-term.
 Put development plans in place to reflect this.